 "Actor Patrick Wymark doesn't look too well (the report says) despite the bedside ministrations of his attractive wife, Olwen and a glass of tonic.

 "But in fact he's 'doing nicely' at the Eastbourne nursing home where he's convalescing...His illness is likely to hold up shooting of a £1,000,000 Swedish-Russian film in which he has the main role."

 As we know, Wymark was able to film The Man From The Other Side, as well as The Blood on Satan's Claw in April 1970.
-Almost a year after his operation, Patrick Wymark was in Melbourne, rehearsing with John Fraser for a production of Anthony Shafer's new hit Sleuth.
-He was discovered dead of a heart attack on October 20th at the Sheraton Hotel.
+Almost a year after his operation, Patrick Wymark passed away on October 20th in Melbourne, while on tour in Anthony Shafer's new hit Sleuth .

 Patrick Wymark was buried at Highgate Cemetary on 3rd November 1970 after a Requiem Mass at St Dominic's, Highgate.
 Two days later, on 5th November, a memorial service was held at Brompton Oratory.

 Derek Wickens, a friend of Patrick Wymark's, who was also an oboeist with the Royal Opera House, Covent Garden, played three short pieces by Benajmin Britten which were favourites of the actor.
 Broadcaster Wilfrid Thomas said that, "Many people thought he must be like the tough self-centred John Wilder, but he was completely the opposite.
 Although he admitted that he must have some of the qualities of Wilder, as actors must draw on their own reserves."